The nekRS Input Files

 UDF_Setup0(MPI_Comm comm, setupAide & options)

-This user-defined function is passed the nekRS MPI communicator comm
+This user-defined function is passed the nekRS MPI communicator comm and a data

 called once at the beginning of the simulation before initializing the nekRS internals